 Medicare Part D is a voluntary outpatient prescription drug benefit for people with Medicare, provided through private plans approved by the federal government.
 Beneficiaries can choose to enroll in either a stand-alone prescription drug plan (PDP) to supplement traditional Medicare or a Medicare Advantage prescription drug plan (MA-PD), mainly HMOs and PPOs, that cover all Medicare benefits including drugs.
-In 2019, 45 million of the more than 60 million people covered by Medicare are enrolled in Part D plans.
-Of this total, more than half (56%) are enrolled in stand-alone PDPs and more than 4 in 10 (44%) are enrolled in Medicare Advantage drug plans.
+In 2020, 46 million of the more than 60 million people covered by Medicare are enrolled in Part D plans.
 This fact sheet provides an overview of the Medicare Part D program, plan availability, enrollment, and spending and financing, based on data from the Centers for Medicare & Medicaid Services (CMS), the Congressional Budget Office (CBO), and other sources.

-The relatively large increase in the number of PDPs since 2018 is likely due to the elimination by CMS of the “meaningful difference” requirement for enhanced benefit PDPs offered by the same organization in the same region.
-Plans with enhanced benefits can offer a lower deductible, reduced cost sharing, and/or a higher initial coverage limit.
+The relatively large increase in the number of PDPs in recent years is likely due to the elimination by CMS of the “meaningful difference” requirement for enhanced benefit PDPs offered by the same organization in the same region.
+Plans with enhanced benefits can offer a lower deductible, reduced cost sharing, or a higher initial coverage limit.
 Previously, PDP sponsors were required to demonstrate that their enhanced PDPs were meaningfully different in terms of enrollee out-of-pocket costs in order to ensure that plan offerings were more distinct.
-Between 2018 and 2020, the number of enhanced PDPs has increased from 421 to 566, largely due to this policy change.
+Between 2018 and 2021, the number of enhanced PDPs has increased by nearly 50%, from 421 to 618, largely due to this policy change.

-Beneficiaries in each state will have a choice of multiple stand-alone PDPs in 2020, ranging from 24 PDPs in Alaska to 32 PDPs in California (see map).
-In addition, beneficiaries will be able to choose among multiple MA-PDs offered at the local level for coverage of their Medicare benefits.
+Beneficiaries in each state will have a choice of multiple stand-alone PDPs in 2021, ranging from 25 PDPs in Alaska to 35 PDPs in Texas (see map).
+In addition, beneficiaries will be able to choose from among multiple MA-PDs offered at the local level for coverage of their Medicare benefits.

 Beneficiaries with low incomes and modest assets are eligible for assistance with Part D plan premiums and cost sharing.
-Through the Part D Low-Income Subsidy (LIS) program, additional premium and cost-sharing assistance is available for Part D enrollees with low incomes (less than 150% of poverty, or $18,735 for individuals/$25,365 for married couples in 2019) and modest assets (less than $14,390 for individuals/$28,720 for couples in 2019).
+Through the Part D Low-Income Subsidy (LIS) program, additional premium and cost-sharing assistance is available for Part D enrollees with low incomes (less than 150% of poverty, or $19,140 for individuals/$25,860 for married couples in 2020) and modest assets (less than $14,610 for individuals/$29,160 for couples in 2020).

-The 2020 Part D base beneficiary premium—which is based on bids submitted by both PDPs and MA-PDs—is $32.74, a modest (1%) reduction from 2019.
-But actual premiums paid by Part D enrollees vary considerably from this amount.
-For 2020, PDP monthly premiums vary by plan across the country (and even within regions), ranging from a low of $12.18 for a PDP available in California to a high of $191.40 for a PDP in South Carolina.
-In addition to the monthly premium, Part D enrollees with higher incomes ($87,000/individual; $174,000/couple) pay an income-related premium surcharge, ranging from $12.20 to $76.40 per month in 2020 (depending on income).
+The 2021 Part D base beneficiary premium – which is based on bids submitted by both PDPs and MA-PDs and is not weighted by enrollment – is $33.06, a modest (1%) increase from 2020.
+But actual premiums paid by Part D enrollees vary considerably.
+For 2021, PDP monthly premiums range from a low of $5.70 for a PDP in Hawaii to a high of $205.30 for a PDP in South Carolina (unweighted by plan enrollment).
+Even within a state, PDP premiums can vary; for example, in Florida, monthly premiums range from $7.30 to $172.
+In addition to the monthly premium, Part D enrollees with higher incomes ($87,000/individual; $174,000/couple) pay an income-related premium surcharge, ranging from $12.32 to $77.14 per month in 2021 (depending on income).

 Part D and Low-Income Subsidy Enrollment